How Fundraisers Are Tripling Their Campaign Performance

 INTRODUCTION

 Are you ready to revolutionize your fundraising efforts?
 Discover the power of donor segmentation, personalized messaging, and captivating storytelling to unlock unparalleled success in your campaigns.
 Engage donors, maximize impact, and foster long-term relationships for your organization.
 In fact, a recent direct mail handwritten fundraising campaign we did for NYU “beat the control 3 to 1.”
-And yet another recent campaign done for Combined Jewish Philanthropies of Greater Boston found that “donors who received a personal note gave nearly 20% more than those who did not!”.
+And yet another recent campaign done for Combined Jewish Philanthropies of Greater Boston found that “donors who received a personal note gave nearly 29% more than those who did not!”
+In a third test, a large Canadian nonprofit found that the response rate using handwritten cards in handwritten envelopes was 8%, double their annual average response rate of 4% when using printed mail.
 Don’t miss out on this opportunity to amplify your campaign reach and maximize your impact!

 Key Topics